Unveiling Gender Dynamics in Introductory Physics Labs: Materials Methods

 This study employed a mixed-methods research design to conduct a multifaceted examination of gender-related patterns in introductory physics laboratories, including student participation, task preferences, and comfort levels.
 By integrating both quantitative and qualitative data, the study aimed to provide a comprehensive perspective on how students of different genders interact with laboratory tasks, express preferences, and encounter barriers in collaborative learning environments.

 The research was conducted at Farmingdale State College in Farmingdale, New York, a public institution that is part of the State University of New York (SUNY) system.
 The study focused on non-physics STEM majors enrolled in algebra-based introductory physics courses across five course sections at this institution.
 A total of 104 students participated, including 64 who identified as male, 39 as female, and one as non-binary.
-Due to the limited representation of non-binary students, only male and female participants were included in the statistical analyses to ensure meaningful group comparisons.
+Due to the limited representation of non-binary students, only male and female participants (\(n=103\)) were included in the statistical analyses to ensure meaningful group comparisons.
 The participant pool reflected the demographic profile of the institution's student body.
 According to institutional data, approximately 44.1\% of students identified as White, 27.2\% as Hispanic/Latino, 12.1\% as Asian, and 10.4\% as Black or African American.
 The gender distribution was roughly 59.0\% male and 41.0\% female, with over half of the students belonging to minority groups.
+The gender distribution of our analytical sample (64 male, 62.1\% ; 39 female, 37.9\%) was reasonably consistent with that of the overall student body at the institution.
 The majority of participants were pursuing degrees in fields such as aviation, biology, engineering, engineering technology, and health science, providing a representative cross-section of non-physics STEM majors.

 All research procedures were reviewed and approved by the institutional review board at SUNY Farmingdale State College, ensuring compliance with ethical guidelines for research involving human participants.
 Informed consent was obtained from all participants, who were assured of the confidentiality and anonymity of their responses.
 Data were collected and stored securely, and participants were informed of their right to withdraw from the study at any time without penalty.